 Extra Trash Bags: Extra bags of Trash that do not fit into the Cart, which are set out at the Collection Location next to the Cart .
 Overflow Trash must be placed in a bag and the bag must be securely closed.

 Overfilled cart: a Cart which has excess bags or MSW such that the cart cannot be moved or emptied without removing separately removing the bags.
-An opening of the cart lid more than twelve (12) inches may be an indication of an overfilled cart.
+An opening of the cart lid more than six (inches) inches may be an indication of an overfilled cart.

 Participation Rate: The participation rate is the number of households that set materials out for recycling collection at least once over a period of four collection days.